Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Graph Theory.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Watch small children with pens.
-Alert parents immediately if children aren’t being sensible and call a first aider if necessary.
+Take the pens off the children, and alert parents immediately if children aren’t being sensible and call a first aider if necessary.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3